esphome/esphome-devices/src/docs/devices/Shelly-Pro-1/index.md

 QG        |nc
 QH        |nc

-The Out 1 status LED and the reay are on the same output.
-From what i've seen the board looks like its beeing used for the Shelly Pro 1, Pro 2, Pro 1PM, and Pro 2PM.
-But i can't comfirm it.
+The Out 1 status LED and the relay are on the same output.
+From what I've seen the board looks like it's being used for the Shelly Pro 1, Pro 2, Pro 1PM, and Pro 2PM.
+But I can't comfirm it.
 There are all the spaces needed for all device variants.

 ![Shelly Pro 1 2](https://user-images.githubusercontent.com/38843794/156607379-c914f5e8-fbc2-407e-b529-71da5f173b7a.png)

 ## Programming Pinout

 ![Shelly Pro pinout](https://user-images.githubusercontent.com/38843794/156607973-259d2b27-976c-4b71-9198-ec737f6e95fb.png)

 ## Basic Configuration